Digital marketing isn’t easy, especially considering how quickly practices change, but that doesn’t mean some tactics don’t last through the waves.

-We’ve been in the marketing game for quite some time now (since 2002!), so we’ve learned how to build a marketing strategy that adapts and stands the test of time.
+We’ve been in the marketing game for quite some time now, and we’ve learned how to build a marketing strategy that adapts and stands the test of time.

-After reading this article, you’ll know some of the most critical digital marketing tactics to implement in your own campaigns and improve your digital marketing results.
+By the end of this article, you’ll know the 10 most critical digital marketing tactics to implement in your campaigns and improve your digital marketing results.

 Digital Marketing Best Practices